algerianoi/Resources-Website/docs/editorials/Phlox Upgrade Tests/October 2024/index.md

-# Summer Camp 2024 Test
+# AOI Phlox Test October 2024

 This directory contains editorials for the problems from October 2024 AOI Phlox Test.